 Also, please note that revenue checks are issued only when the revenue amount due exceeds $100.
-Please see “What is minimum pay amount?” for more information on minimum release payments.
+Please see “What is minimum pay amount?” (link this) for more information on minimum release payments.

 What options are available for receiving payment and payment details?

 Here is the link to the Lease Owner Relations website to obtain the ACH form & Wire Transfer instructions: